Kit Harington Schooled A Spice Girl

 One attempt seemed to be up to snuff, though.
 After Halliwell got the line, Harington said, "Yeah.
 That's it!
 You got the part."

 Unfortunately, it seemed to be a one-time occurrence.
-After she tried for a repeat performance, Harington laughed, breaking his very serious demeanour for a second, and said, "Now you've lost it again!"
+After she tried for a repeat performance, Harington laughed, breaking his very serious demeanor for a second, and said, "Now you've lost it again!"

 Advertisement